 Institutional knowledge is any knowledge specific to your company.
 It’s one of your organization’s most valuable assets, because it’s unique to your setup, it plays a big role in how your team works, and it contributes significantly to the functioning of your business.

 This information often takes a long time to identify, as its existence relies on employees figuring out unique solutions to problems.
-This is also why you can’t snap your fingers and replace it on a dime.
-By implementing a system to store this information while your employees are still with you, you safeguard that knowledge if they leave.
+This is also why you can’t snap your fingers and replace the new knowledge on a dime.
+By implementing a system for knowledge sharing and knowledge transfer while your employees are still with you, you safeguard that knowledge if they leave.

-Losing institutional knowledge, in short, slows you down and runs the risk of causing a total disruption in your organization.
+Losing institutional knowledge, in short, slows you down and runs the risk of causing a total disruption in your learning environment.
 If you’re a small company, it’s possible Craig was the only one who knew how to do a certain task.
+He likely had new insights into the task and gained new perspectives while performing that task.
 If he leaves with that information, you’re left trying to figure out how he was doing his job and then faced with teaching a new hire from scratch.

 Organizational learning doesn't just capture institutional knowledge.
 It also helps you capture the four main types of knowledge at your organization:

 A company wiki and LMS allow for all your knowledge to be stored and shared.
 It also makes it easier to transition to a full Learning Organization model, (more on that in the ebook, below).